Make the most of those rainy days and treat the kids to some of the best indoor activities in Leeds.

 Leeds is no stranger to bad weather, but what do you do when the rain is pouring and you’ve got little ones to entertain?
 Thankfully, our city has loads of indoor activities that will get the kids out of the house, and most importantly, keep the boredom at bay.
 So whether they’re budding skateboarders, climbers or jumpers, you’ll find plenty of things to do with the kids next time you’re looking for some inspiration.

 If you’ve got kids who adore extreme sports, there’s only one place to visit on rainy days in Leeds.
-The Works in Hunslet is a utopia whether you’re on a board, bike or blades, with four different areas.
+The Works in Hunslet run by local charity LS-TEN is a utopia whether you’re on a board, bike or blades, with four different areas.
 Big Street features driveways, flat banks, and quarter pipes, while Easy Street is designed for all skill-sets.
 There’s The Pool, perfect for dipping into and showing off tricks, and the Spine and Bowl, ideal for momentum-building.
-All users have to pay a £15 annual membership fee, and those aged between 6 and 10 have to attend an induction and pass a safety test before they can use the facilities.
+Adult membership costs £35, under 18’s membership costs £25 and they offer a host of family membership packages too – they will get you discount on their sessions which start at £4.

 The Works, Kitson Road, Leeds, West Yorkshire, LS10 1NT.